In this Excel tutorial, you will learn how to insert chart with combo box.

 Adding a combo box for a chart

 Copy and paste a list of arguments (countries in my example) to another column.
-You will need it soon.
+You will use this table in the next steps.

 Go to the ribbon to the Developer tab.
 Insert a combo box using VBA controls.